hasura/learn-graphql/tutorials/backend/hasura-authentication/tutorial-site/content/integrations/casdoor.md

 Save the user after adding a username and adding the organisation Hasura(other details are optional).

-Now you need to set up a password for your user, which you can do by clicking manage your password.
+Now you need to set up a password for your user, which you can do by clicking "Manage Your Password."

 Choose a password for your user and confirm it.